kajott/CompoKit/Compo-HOWTO.md

 In terms of audio, we want to ensure two things: first, while preparing compos, we absolutely need a possibility to listen to the compo PC's output with headphones.
 Second, at the same time we must make sure that the headphone output is always active *in addition to* the main audio that goes to the mixing desk.
 Switching between the outputs is unacceptable because we **will** forget to switch to main audio before a compo at some point, inadvertantly playing entries without sound.

-There are various ways to fulfill these requirements: A carefully-chosen configuration of the on-board audio codec may work; the mixing console may have a dedicated headphone output for that; or use an external audio interface that has a built-in headphone amplifier, but only two hardware channels.
-The latter setup is the most comfortable, as we can have good access to the box's volume knob, at the expense of being subject to USB-related issues.
-(And boy, did we have issues at Deadline!
-Fortunately, it was just a flaky cable that was easily swapped.)
+There are various ways to fulfill these requirements: A carefully-chosen configuration of the on-board audio codec may work; the mixing console may have a dedicated headphone output for that; or use an external audio interface that has a built-in headphone amplifier, mapped to the same audio channels as the main Cinch / TRS / XLR output.
+The latter setup is the most comfortable, as we can have good access to the box's volume knob, at the expense of being subject to USB-related issues like flaky cables.
+If the box doesn't require any fancy drivers and just works with Windows' (and Linux's, for that matter) standard USB audio class drivers, that's a big plus.

-If using an external interface, disabling the on-board audio device in the BIOS setup or Device Manager may be a good idea to make sure that no program can use the wrong audio output by accident.
-Then again, the HDMI output's audio device is always present too and I've never seen a program use this if not explicitly asked to do so ...
-YMMV.
+If using an external interface, disabling the on-board audio device in the BIOS setup or Device Manager might be a good idea to make sure that no program can use the wrong audio output by accident.
+But then again, I've never seen this becoming a problem, and even if on-board audio is neutered, the HDMI output's audio devices would still be present (and can't easily be deactivated), so this might be overkill after all.
+Just make sure that the interface is selected as the system's primary output, and we're set.

 ### Control Monitors